brendondalaba/tldr-bible/src/content/bible/60-1-peter.md

 ---
 title: '1 Peter'
 description: 'The God Who Gives Hope in Suffering'
-verse: '"But you are a chosen people, a royal priesthood, a holy nation, God's special possession, that you may declare the praises of Him who called you out of darkness into His wonderful light." — 1 Peter 2:9'
+verse: "\"But you are a chosen people, a royal priesthood, a holy nation, God's special possession, that you may declare the praises of Him who called you out of darkness into His wonderful light.\" — 1 Peter 2:9"
 genre: 'Epistle'
 group: 'Letters'
 ---